 Experienced teachers offer one important point of advice to anyone teaching sight words: Do not assume that just because children are drilled in sight words and can recognize them that they can read.
 Many teachers recommend drilling children with sight words as well as using texts and books filled with the words to encourage repetition in context.

-Kathy Gursky, a teacher with the Brentwood School District, offers a free online Dolch sight word kit.
-Another good source of ideas for teaching sight words may be found on K12 Reader, a website to help educators teaching reading skills.
+Some good source of ideas for teaching sight words can be found on K12 Reader, a website to help educators teaching reading skills.

-In addition to the tips found on these websites, the following tips may help home schooling parents teaching sight words do so easily and confidently.
+The following tips may also help home schooling parents teaching sight words do so easily and confidently.

 - It's best to work one on one or in very small groups with children learning sight words.
 If you're teaching several children in a home schooling cooperative, you may consider breaking them into smaller groups or working one on one with them.